Home | Bibliography | Site Search | Site Map

 Antitheses and Meaning

-But there is an immediate objection to the notion of questions without answers: doesn't the word 'question', if it is to have meaning, require the word 'answer' -- that is, isn't the word 'question' without meaning if we try to use it without its antithesis?
+But it seems there is an immediate objection to "unanswerable questions", namely doesn't the word 'question', if it is to have meaning, require the word 'answer' -- i.e. isn't the word 'question' without meaning if we try to use that word without its antithesis?

 In their everyday use 'vagueness' is opposed to 'clearness', 'flux' to 'stability', 'inaccuracy' to 'accuracy', and 'problem' to 'solution'.
 (Cf. BB p.
 46)

-For example: it is without meaning (nonsense) to say that all language is vague, none clear.
+For example, it is without meaning (nonsense) to say that all language is vague, none clear.
 Because 'vague' only gets its meaning by being contrasted with 'clear'.
-Isn't that also true of 'riddle' and 'answer'?
+Isn't that also true of 'question' and 'answer'?

-Nonetheless, no language is essentially vague in meaning: where meaning is indefinite, we can always invent rules to make it more definite.
+Nonetheless, no language is essentially vague in meaning, because where meaning is indefinite, we can always invent rules to make it more definite.
 But could we redefine our questions without answers to make them answerable?
 But why are they unanswerable?

 Because we ourselves made them unanswerable.
 (Z § 259)